xelemir/MarekBot/README.md

 # Things to do before running the bot:<br>
 - Change all TODO objects
 - pip install used libraries
-- Spotify, last.fm, imagga and Firebase accounts required
+- Spotify API, last.fm API, imagga API, Clash of Clans API and Google Firebase accounts required
 <br>

 # Screenshots:<br>